 What cooperative birds!
 Yes, spruce grouse are tame compared to ruffed grouse.

-Thanks to the Honeths I got to see the fabulous Spruce Bruce and his lady.
-Click here to see Jim’s pictures of them. (“Betty” is the brownish bird in the tree.)
+Thanks to the Honeths I saw the fabulous Spruce Bruce and his lady.